hannahTai/using-ionic-storage/README.md

 ### Android
 - In Android Studio's Device File Explorer, save [/data/data/<*appId*>/databases/_ionicstorage] to root.
 - Open the saved file with DB Browser for SQLite.
-- The stored item and value saved as key-value pairs in SQLite.
+- The stored item and value saved as key-value pairs in table _ionickv.

 ### iOS
 - When running on Xcode, the first line in console output shows something like below.
 It helps identifying device and application's UUID.